Cricket Wireless Review

 MetroPCS and Cricket Wireless share many of the same features.
 Pricing for both is competitive, and neither requires a long-term contract.
 MetroPCS has an edge when it comes to its unlimited plans’ data caps — MetroPCS has a 35 GB limit before throttling speeds, whereas Cricket’s unlimited plans start to slow at 22 GB.
 It also includes mobile hotspots across all plans at no additional cost.
 However, when it comes to performance, Cricket wins.
 MetroPCS is owned by T-Mobile, meaning it has the same coverage and reliability.
 AT&T’s overall performance is stronger than T-Mobile’s, so if you’re more concerned with that, Cricket is the way to go.

 Not really, no. Cricket will still throttle your data speeds after you exhaust your monthly data allowance.
 The Unlimited plan, for example, will offer “unlimited” data access at speeds up to 3 Mbps — until you accumulate 22 GB worth of data usage, at which point your speeds will be reduced.
 You can still access the web, but with reduced speeds, you may find your web and data usage limited.

 No. With Cricket Wireless, what you see is what you get.
 You’ll have to pay for extra features like mobile hotspots and international calling, but that information is clearly presented on the company’s website.
 Even taxes are included in the total price you see, so you’ll always know exactly what you’re paying.

 The Bottom Line

-Cricket Wireless is best for families who value low prices over the fastest broadband speeds, or anyone who prefers an affordable phone bill over the speediest connections.
+Cricket Wireless is best for families who value low prices over the fastest speeds, or anyone who prefers an affordable phone bill over the speediest connections.
 Audit the phone habits and data usage of anyone joining your plan to decide which will be right for you.
-If you need faster speeds or aren’t shopping for a group, we recommend reading our other reviews to find the right provider for you.
+If you need a cheaper wireless plan, then Cricket might be your best option.